Hingemouth: Distribution

-Life history
+Biology

 The hingemouth is a facultative air-breather, supported in low-oxygen environments by a swim bladder that can function as a lung due to its alveoli, as well as the ability to project its mouth above the surface.
 This enables the hingemouth to survive in the warm, slow-moving, poorly-oxygenated swamps and floodplains it inhabits.

 It feeds primarily on organic detritus and phytoplankton, as well as other small benthic organisms.
-Like many teleost fishes, the hingemouth uses premaxillary protrusion to increase efficiency in suction-feeding and striking at food, but its unique jaws also allow fine motor control similar to an elephant’s trunk or the lips of mammals.
+Like many teleost fishes, the hingemouth uses premaxillary protrusion to increase efficiency in suction-feeding and striking at food, but its unique jaws also allow fine motor control similar to an elephant's trunk or the lips of mammals.
 This ability to probe, scrape, pinch, and otherwise extract small food particles with its mouth makes the hingemouth uniquely effective as a bottom-feeder, especially in waters with uneven substrates.

 Little information is available on the non-feeding behavior of hingemouths, although they are suspected to be fairly solitary.
 However, as a member of the superorder Ostariophysi, the hingemouth likely produces and responds to Schreckstoff.
 This is a chemical released when Ostariophysan fish are injured, serving as an alarm signal to nearby conspecifics.
 Because this trait is only useful in a species with some level of sociality, the hingemouth may be more social than suspected.
 Alternatively, it may have lost the trait, or never developed it at all (although the latter is unlikely, given its evolutionary relationship to the other Ostariophysi).

 Like other gonorynchiform fishes, hingemouths are oviparous and reproduce via external fertilization.
 Their lifespan, growth rates, and life cycle are also poorly-described.